ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

    <img src="./img/note.png" />**Note**：

    1. If connection issues arise, use the router device or NMP config Tool.exe to identify the correct IP address, particularly in situations where DHCP changes may not be immediately reflected in the web-based backend.
-   2. For consistent access, consider using the Q-NEX Configtool to set a static IP for the NMP, preventing IP changes post-reboot or network alterations.
+   2. For consistent access, consider using the Q-NEX Config Tool to set a static IP for the NMP, preventing IP changes post-reboot or network alterations.

 5. Unlock the Touch Panel to activate the NMP main power.